kylayounger/So-You-Want-To-Model-Materials-In-Quantum-Espresso/Non-Self-Consistent Field (NSCF) Jobs/NSCF.md

     prefix = 'NAME'                      ! labels and collects data associated with this job, must be the same name as SCF outdir = './tmp'                     ! where wavefunctions and other data is stored, must be the same as SCF pseudo_dir = 'path/to/pseuds'
-    restart_mode = 'from_scratch'        !'from_scratch' = completly restarts, 'restart' = continue from where last job finished
-    tprnfor = .true.                     ! calculates forces
 /
 &SYSTEM
     ibrav = 0                            ! cell type; must be the same as SCF